Student Academic Affairs

-StAAART --Student Academic Affairs - Advising, Retention, and Transition , and CAART-- the Center for Academic Advising, Retention, and Transitions provide students with tools and guidance to help achieve their academic and personal goals.
-StAAART serves as the central source of information for current academic policies and procedures.
+Student Academic Affairs provides students with tools and guidance to help achieve their academic and personal goals and serves as the central source of information for current academic policies and procedures.

-No matter the school, college, or program, each student at George Mason University has access to academic advising.
-Academic advisors teach, support, and connect students to campus resources through regular one-on-one meetings.
+No matter the school, college, or program, each student at George Mason University has access to coaching and academic advising.
+Coaches and academic advisors teach, support, and connect students to campus resources through regular one-on-one meetings.
 Students gain purpose and direction in their education through Mason's developmental approach to advising.
-As a critical hub in a student's academic journey, Mason's commitment to strong academic advising provides students the tools needed to be successful.
+As a critical hub in a student's academic journey, Mason's commitment to coaching and strong academic advising provides students the tools needed to be successful.

-Professional academic advisors in the CAART advise undergraduate students who have not yet declared a major.
-CAART advisors also counsel pre-health profession students, non-degree undergraduates, high school guest matriculants, international exchange students in the Global Exchange Program, and students who wish to change their major.
+Professional coaches and academic advisors advise undergraduate students who have not yet declared a major.
+Coaches and advisors also counsel pre-health profession students, non-degree undergraduates, high school guest matriculants, international exchange students in the Global Exchange Program, and students who wish to change their major.

-CAART provides the following resources for students and academic advisors:
+Coaching and advising provides the following resources for students: